 - Empowerment – involve as many people as possible in the change process.
 Embrace all levels in the development and execution of the broader themes.
 All ideas and initiatives are good

 - Tear down the walls – change structures and company policies that block the new vision and objectives

 - Reward successes – celebrate the wins along the journey.
 Each milestone achieved is an opportunity to visibly recognise and reward team success

 - Embed the new ways – showcase the improvements in performance.
 Reward and promote those who embrace the new behaviours

 When resistance and setbacks come, and they will, consider the reasons why and how they can be overcome.
 I have found that the best ambassadors for change are often those who were sceptical of the need for change at the outset, but for whom the change process has been a revelation once they got engaged and saw the improved results.

 Once started, keep momentum on the journey.
-All levels need to embrace change and see the benefits to ensure the new standards and behaviours become “the way we do things around here”!
+All levels need to embrace change and see the benefits to ensure that the new standards and behaviours become the “way we do things around here”!